Odd-Looking Dog Attempts to Ring Homeowner's Doorbell

 A strange-looking dog on the loose was recently caught on camera attempting to give a South Carolina homeowner the ol’ ding-dong-ditch treatment in a neighborhood in Myrtle Beach.

-According to local ABC affiliate WTVD, the pup in question—which appeared to be some sort of long-tail breed, though kind of an odd one—was reportedly over six-and-a-half feet from snout to tail.
+According to local ABC affiliate WTVD, the pup in question—which appeared to be some sort of long-tail breed, though kind of an odd one—was over six-and-a-half feet from snout to tail.
 A big boy!
 Check it out:

 WTVD said the homeowner “called the encounter the coolest thing that could ever possibly happen to anyone, although not all her neighbors agreed, and many were pretty scared.”
 No need to be scared of a dang dog.
 He was probably just hungry.